Louis T. Stone

-Louis Timothy Stone (1875 – March 13, 1933), also known as Louis Stone, was an American journalist who fabricated stories about the flora and fauna surrounding his town of Winsted, Connecticut, thus earning himself the name of the Winsted Liar.
-The most notorious story attributed to him concerned the sighting of a 'wild man' in the woods near 'Winsted', although research by Michael T. Shoemaker and Gary Mangiacopra suggests that Stone was not actually responsible for this story.
+Louis Timothy Stone (October 19, 1875 – March 13, 1933), also known as Louis Stone, was an American journalist who fabricated stories about the flora and fauna surrounding the town of Winsted, Connecticut, thus earning himself the nickname of the "Winsted Liar."
+The most famous story attributed to him concerned the sighting of a "wild man" in the woods near Winsted.
+Research by Michael T. Shoemaker and Gary Mangiacopra suggests that Stone was not actually responsible for this story.

 Biography

-Stone was born in 1875 in Winsted, Connecticut, where he spent his whole life.
-At the age of thirteen, he began working as a printer's devil at the Winsted Evening Citizen, later becoming a reporter for the same newspaper.
+Born in 1875, Stone was a lifelong resident of Winsted, Connecticut.
+At the age of thirteen, he began working as a Printer's devil at the Winsted Evening Citizen, later becoming a reporter for the same newspaper.